kevinschaich/mintable/README.md

 yarn setup
 ```

-`yarn setup` will launch a web server & open a page in your web browser to walk you through the set-up.
+`yarn setup` will start a local server & open a page in your web browser to walk you through the set-up.
 After you have your accounts connected, run:

 ```
 yarn mintable